European hip-hop: Slovenia

 CThaReal is also one of the best freestyle MCs in Europe and is still undefeated in freestyle..

 About the same time a first compilation of Slovenian Hip Hop artists was released at Radyoyo: Za narodov Blagor – 5'00" of fame, including various unknown rappers, that were just yet to pop up onto the scene.

 In 2001, the first freestyle rap championship was organized, launching 6pack Čukur, who placed 2nd, into the mainstream stars.
 The competition became a tradition and it's held every second year since then.
-The next year rap duo Murat & Jose released V besedi je moč becoming again of the ultimate rap albums in Slovenia and Southern Europe.
-Following championship was said to be the best.
-It spawned 2 champions, both releasing albums as an awards through Nika Records.
-N'toko, an alternative rapper released it the same year as he became champion, 2003, Trkaj's album followed the next.
+The next year rap duo Murat & Jose released V besedi je moč becoming again of the ultimate rap albums in Slovenia.

-Hip hop culture was heavily popularized by then and artists like Samo Boris, Valterap, N'toko, released some of the most important albums in small history of Slovenian rap music.

-2004–2006 were the most productive years, spawning more albums then all years before that together.
-Though the quality oscillated from album to album, mostly because of the unofficial releases and noting that the demo scene produced better tracks, some new names like Eyeceeou and Mrigo came up with excellent material, both with newly founded indie labels.

-In 2008 "Denile" released his first mixtape Fixtape vol.1, shortly after in 2010 he released Fixtape vol.2, the mixtapes are just worm ups for the real thing, the album that will be dropping in late 2012.